Investing in their future

 Why Transformational | Tolerance for painted wolves in the South Maasailands of Kenya is very low.
 While populations exist, their survival rates are poor and packs migrating from the Serengeti have limited life expectancies.
 By working with the Maasai to improve tolerance and understanding of the species, this area of 20,000 KM2 has the capacity to increase the population significantly over time.
 This is the inaugural step to creating a significant area where painted wolves might thrive. |

-Evaluating former painted wolf rangelands in Central Africa for potential reintroductions.
+Evaluating former painted wolf rangelands in Central and Southern Africa for potential reintroductions.

 Duration | 1 Year |